-the inception of its business.
+Similarly, a scientific-research-based company does not need audited accounts that cover at least three years, but it must have published or filed historical financial information since the inception of its business.
 Such accounts must have been independently audited, must be less than six months old and cannot have been modified (except in very limited circumstances).
-A scientific-research-based company must also be able to demonstrate that it satisfies the independent business test set out in LR 6.1.4.
+A scientific-research-based company must also be able to demonstrate that: (1) its historical financial information represents at least 75 per cent of its business for the full period; and (2) it satisfies the independent business test set out in LR 6.4.1R.